Learn what you Love

 Dolidon

 Well that’s an interesting story of course.
 But, what you can question is the premise of the story in the first place.
 Why would you want to prove God?
 Well to me, I’m an atheist.
 I don’t want to shock anybody, so I’m not going to go into religion too much because that’s not that’s usually a dystopian topic for me right off the bat.
 But if you’re trying so hard to prove God then it means your faith is not very strong.
 If you decide, I mean at the same time, if you don’t prove it then you cannot try to recruit more people because you don’t have arguments.
 You know, God exists.
 And that’s the end.
-(FR name 53:35) it didn’t work very well for him when he tried to prove it to.
-There’s a great scene, there is a wonderful movie for this which has nothing to do with sci fi but it’s a historical movie.
-(FR movie 53:45)
+Descartes, it didn’t work very well for him when he tried to prove it to.
+There’s a great scene, there is a wonderful movie for this which has nothing to do with sci fi but it’s a historical movie called Ridicule

 Gary: